 Let’s continue with a visit of Istria.
 On a private guided tour of Pula (Pola in Italian) you will mostly concentrate on the heritage of the Roman Empire when the town was known as Polentium.
 Among the most important remains from that period are the Arch of the Sergii (old town gate), the temple of Augustus (destroyed during WWII and rebuilt after) and of course Pula’s iconic Amphitheatre – one of the world’s six largest surviving Roman arenas.
 Even 2000 years later it still serves its original purpose – entertaining the masses, hosting concerts, theatre performances and even a popular summer film festival.
 Later your driver guide will transfer you to the interior of the peninsula of Istria to stroll the narrow alleys of the picturesque hilltop towns of Grožnjan and Motovun.
 The area is a renowned gastronomy destination recognized for its superb wines and a famous local specialty – the white truffle.
 Before going to bed, we recommend a stroll along Opatija’s lungomare (a waterfront promenade) and enjoying ice cream or just the freshness of the Adriatic air.
 Accommodation in Opatija.

 Visit of the northern Croatia would not be complete without country’s most celebrated national park – the UNESCO-recognized Plitvice.
 A series of karstic lakes connected by even larger number of waterfalls creates an amazing landscape that gives you a feeling you entered another dimension.
 The park is huge and you will need at least three hours to see its most iconic parts.
 In the afternoon transfer to Zagreb to finish your circular tour.
 Night in Zagreb.

-Day 8: ZAGREB – DEPARTURE
+Day 8: ZAGREB – END OF TRIP